Jiepra/Aku-Akuntan/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure environment variables (see Environment Configuration section above)
+# Copy .env.example to .env and update with your API keys

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```